Bhutanese cuisine: Snacks

-Popular snacks include momo (Bhutanese dumplings), Hoentay (Buckwheat dumplings), shakam Ezay (eezay), khabzey (dried fritters made with flour, water, and sugar, which are then deep-fried), shabalay, juma (Bhutanese sausages marinated in spices), and noodles.
+Popular snacks include momo (Bhutanese dumplings), Hoentay (Buckwheat dumplings), shakam ezay (eezay), khabzey (dried fritters made with flour, water, and sugar, which are then deep-fried), shabalay, juma (Bhutanese sausages marinated in spices), and noodles.

 Foreign influences

 Restaurants in the country can serve Chinese, Nepalese, Tibetan and Indian foods, which are very popular and in recent years Korean restaurants have opened due to the increasing popularity of Korean popular culture in the country.

 Dairy and beverages

+Dairy foods, particularly butter and cheese from yaks and cows, are also popular, and most milk is turned into butter and cheese.
+Cheese made from cow's milk called datshi is a traditional cottage cheese and widely consumed in Bhutan.
+Mature datshi, made in the Eastern districts, is known as zoetay, and is normally greenish in colour and has a strong smell.

+A hardened yak milk cheese, chhurpi (or chugo), is produced in small cubes.
+Chhurpi is incredibly popular and is chewed or sucked throughout the day, especially in rural areas.
+It is one of the hardest cheeses in the world.

-Dairy foods, particularly butter and cheese from yaks and cows, are also popular, and indeed almost all milk is turned into butter and cheese.
-Cheese made from cow's milk called datshi is never eaten raw, but used to make sauces.
-Zoedoe is another type of cheese made in the Eastern districts, which is added to soups.
-Zoedoe is normally greenish in color and has a strong smell.
-Other types of cheese include Western types like Cheddar and Gouda.
-Western cheese is made in the Swiss Cheese Factory in Bumthang or imported from India.
-Popular beverages include butter tea prepared using tea leaves, salt and butter (called suja), milk tea (called ngaja), black tea, locally brewed ara (rice wine), and beer.
+Other types of cheese include Western types like cheddar and gouda.
+Western cheese is made in the Swiss Cheese Factory in Jakar or imported from India.
+Popular beverages include butter tea prepared using tea leaves, salt and butter (suja), milk tea (ngaja), black tea, locally brewed ara (rice wine), and beer.
 Spices include curry, cardamom, ginger, thingay (Sichuan pepper), garlic, turmeric, and caraway.